cuevascarlos/ClinicalTrials/README.md

 1. [BioBERT](https://huggingface.co/dmis-lab/biobert-base-cased-v1.2)
 2. [LongFormer](https://huggingface.co/allenai/longformer-base-4096)

 which are the models used in the paper.
+We have download each of them locally in folders under the name `models/biobert-base-cased-v1.2` and `models/longformer-base-4096`.
+Another hierarchy does not guarantee that the scripts will work.

 The hyperparameters used in Experiment 1 can be downloaded from `Hyperparameters/Experiment1.pkl`.
 For Experiment 2, we optimize the hyperparameters of the models with [Optuna Framework](https://optuna.org/).
 Concretely, the learning rate, weight decay and batch size.
 The hyperparameters obtained in the optimization are in `Hyperparameters/Experiment2_biobert.pkl` and `Hyperparameters/Experiment2_longformer.pkl`.